stefvhuynh/vim_config/README.md

 ,}       Surround WORD with {}
 ,<       Surround WORD with <> and a space
 ,>       Surround WORD with <>
-,d       Convert from bracket notation to dot notation ,D       Convert from dot notation to bracket notation
+,d       Toggle between bracket notation and dot notation

 Visual mode:
 ,/       Toggle comments